 Pride Month is meant to be a time of celebration and recognition of the lesbian, gay, bisexual, transgender, queer/questioning, intersex and asexual (LGBTQ+) community.
 But if this time is overshadowed for you because you don’t have a stable place to live or are homeless, you should know you’re not alone.

 LGBTQ+ youths are 120% more likely to become homeless than their cisgender or heterosexual peers, often because they have been forced to leave home or run away due to abuse and family conflict.
+Homelessness doesn’t have to be permanent.
+Many organizations throughout the country can provide support if you have nowhere to live or are worried about becoming homeless.

 In this guide, you’ll find state and national helplines, shelters and other organizations that can help, along with tips for how to avoid homelessness.
 If you are among the LGBTQ+ homeless youth in America, these resources can help you find support and a safe home.

-LGBTQ+ Homeless Youth Facts
+Homeless LGBTQ+ Youth Facts

-LGBTQ+ Homelessness in The US
+LGBTQ+ Homelessness in the US

 Teens and young adults who identify as LGBTQ+ face far greater risks of homelessness, sexual abuse and drug and alcohol addiction.
 According to the Trevor Project, 25% of LGBTQ+ youths surveyed encountered some form of housing instability.
 The overrepresentation of LGBTQ+ people in the homeless youth population stems from discrimination within their families and immediate environments, which may drive them to couch surf with friends, sleep in shelters or live on the streets.